emccorson/onsenguide/GUIDE.md

 `savePokemon` is called when a save button is pressed.
-It receives the number of the Pokemon we want to save (if you're not familiar with Pokemon, each Pokemon has a unique number), and the save button that was pressed. `savePokemon` simply calls `addPokemonToGrid` (not yet defined) and closes the expandable list item.
+It receives the number of the Pokemon we want to save (if you're not familiar with Pokemon, each Pokemon has a unique number), and a reference to the particular save button that was pressed. `savePokemon` simply calls `addPokemonToGrid` (not yet defined) then closes the expandable list item.

 Now we need to define `addPokemonToGrid` in `saved.html`.
-For now let's just store the Pokemon number in an array:
+For now let's just store the Pokemon number in an array.
+Put this in the `<script>` tag of `saved.html`:

 ```javascript
 let savedPokemon = [];